 - Keep your color scheme very simple.
 If you use more than one color (aside from black), use a color scheme generator to select colors that go well together.
 Alternatively, consider sticking with only the colors in your logo if you already have one designed.

 - If you choose to use an image, try putting it in the top 40% of the page, leaving enough room so that the other information doesn’t look cluttered.
 Also, the image should “bleed” to the edges of the page (this looks great in PDF format but will leave a white border if you print a hard copy).

 You’ll most likely be distributing your plan in multiple formats – probably as a PDF file and in hard copy.
 Make sure the graphics look great in every format you use.
 If your logo looks pixelated, you should get a higher resolution image from your designer.
-This convert to PDF tool can convert Word files and many other types easily.
+The latest versions of Microsoft Office products — Word, Excel, and PowerPoint — have a “Save as Adobe PDF” option.